Fisk: The word that's all the rage at Dictionary.com

 This verb emerged from a video the National Rifle Association posted to its Twitter account Thursday.

-The clip featured somewhat rightist personality Dana Loesch promising, among other things, that she and the NRA would fisk The New York TImes.
+The clip featured somewhat rightist personality Dana Loesch promising, among other things, that she and the NRA would fisk The New York Times.

-It took a while to determine whether the word was fisk at all.
+It took awhile to determine whether the word was fisk at all.
 Many heard a T rather than a K at the end.
 This was an understandable mishearing, as the hashtag that accompanied the NRA video was #ClenchedFistForTruth.

 Still, by Friday afternoon Dictionary.com reported on Twitter that fisk was its top search.